 The survey research we conduct generally falls into one or both of the following two categories: Established Scales and Custom Studies.
-In the case of Established Scales, we draw upon our library of approximately 4,500 rigorously tested academic measures related to a wide variety of marketing-related topics.
-Examples include: Attitude Toward the Ad, Brand Loyalty, Brand Authenticity, Brand Superiority, Willingness to Visit Again, Attachment to the Product, Involvement with the Product Category, Attitude Toward the Website, Competitive Ad Influence and several thousand others.
+In the case of Established Scales, we draw upon a library of over 7,000 rigorously tested academic measures related to a wide variety of marketing-related topics.
+Examples include: Attitude Toward the Ad, Brand Loyalty, Brand Authenticity, Brand Superiority, Willingness to Revisit, Product Attachment, Product Involvement, Attitude Toward the Website, Competitive Ad Influence, Hedonic & Utilitarian Value, Affective Engagement, and several thousand others.
 While, in the case of Custom Studies, our research team carefully constructs questions and measures using established best practices, including avoiding compound questions with assumptive premises and phrasings that drive bias.

 Our data science team employs a variety of methods of regression analysis to create predictive models based on historical data sets.
 These methods range from relatively straight forward linear, multiple, and logistic regression to more complex analyses that consider variable interactions and curvilinear effects.
 Choosing the right type of analysis for the problem at hand is key to our process and key to client success.